DickinsonCollege/FarmData2/INSTALL.md

      - You will also probably want to [Store your GitHub Credentials with the Git Credential Helper](https://techexpertise.medium.com/storing-git-credentials-with-git-credential-helper-33d22a6b5ce7) to avoid retyping the token for every operation.
   1. [Fork the FarmData2 repository](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo) into your own GitHub account.
   1. [Clone your fork](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) of FarmData2 to your development machine.
+  1. Change your directory to where you have cloned using `cd`.
   1. [Set your upstream remote](https://docs.github.com/en/free-pro-team@latest/github/collaborating-with-issues-and-pull-requests/configuring-a-remote-for-a-fork) to point to the main [FarmData2 repository](https://github.com/DickinsonCollege/FarmData2) at https://github.com/DickinsonCollege/FarmData2.

 ### Install the Sample Database Image ###